 What about vegan diets?

-The following colleges cater for vegan diets: Aquinas, Arana, Carrington, City, Cumberland, Hayward.
+The following colleges cater for vegan diets: Aquinas, Arana, Carrington, Caroline Freeman, Cumberland, Hayward.
 Selwyn, Te Rangi Hiroa and Toroa.
 Please contact the Student Accommodation Centre for more information.